staplesinLA/denoising_DIHARD18/README.md

 | Total | 23.85| 15.29|

+3. Effectiveness
 The effectiveness of a sub-module to the final performance speaker diarization is too trivial to analysis.
 However, it's clear that the enhancement based pre-processing is beneficial to VAD performance.
 Users can also tune the default VAD parameters to get a desired trade-off bettwen Miss and False Alarm.